EGI-Federation/documentation/content/en/users/compute/cloud-compute/_index.md

   users can log into every provider with their institutional credentials and use modern industry standards like
   [OpenID Connect](https://openid.net/connect/).
-- Global VM image catalogue at [AppDB](https://appdb.egi.eu) with pre-configured Virtual Machine images that are automatically replicated to every provider based on your community needs.
+- Global VM image catalogue at [Artefact Registry](https://registry.egi.eu) with pre-configured Virtual Machine images that are automatically replicated to every provider based on your community needs.
 - Resource discovery features to easily understand which providers are supporting your community and what are their capabilities.
 - [Global accounting](https://accounting.egi.eu/cloud/) that aggregates and